So you're planning a trip overseas? Fantastic! Here are 29 things you should do in preparation for the journey of a lifetime!

 20. Check reviews but take them with a grain of salt.
 You can usually get a general 'feel' for a hostel, tour or transport company by reading online reviews

-21. To save money, look into whether or not there are hostels or guesthouses that offer free accommodation for work - such as cleaning, cooking or promoting hostel events.
+21. Can you work for accommodation?
+To save money, look into whether or not you can get free or discounted accommodation for work - such as cleaning, cooking or promoting hostel events.
 It's a great way to feel like a local and save your $$$

 22. Festivals!
 Every country tends to have a number a festivals that celebrate their culture or religion and attending one of these events is one of the greatest ways to get a true feeling of what that country or city is all about.
 However plan accordingly - as you may not be able to find accommodation during the event